nrepl/piggieback/docs/roadmap.md

 ## Phase 4 - The core refactor

-### B1 - Own evaluation; remove the `repl*` driving and the codegen delegator
+### B1 - Tame the `repl*` setup warts (pragmatic scope, done)

-Stop driving `cljs.repl/repl*` for setup.
-Instead: run `-setup` once, establish the analyzer/compiler bindings explicitly, run the initial requires as an ordinary `evaluate-form`, and use one uniform evaluation path for everything.
-This collapses the two evaluation paths into one, removes the `:print`-callback side-channel for reaching compiler state, and eliminates the runtime-generated delegating repl-env (which exists only to swallow the `-tear-down` that `repl*` would otherwise trigger after setup).
+The original plan was to stop driving `cljs.repl/repl*` for setup entirely: run `-setup` once, establish the analyzer/compiler bindings explicitly, run the initial requires as an ordinary `evaluate-form`, and use one uniform evaluation path for everything.
+Investigating it showed that owning setup means replicating `repl*`'s version-sensitive setup block (the analyzer bindings, the warnings merge, `with-core-cljs`/`-setup`, `merge-opts`) - trading coupling to `repl*`'s loop for coupling to its setup internals, with the matrix only exercising the Node env.

-- Why: this split is the root cause of most of Piggieback's historical bugs (compiler-env capture, output routing, ns tracking).
-Unifying the path is what stops the next decade of the same class of bug.
-- Risk: high.
-This is the riskiest change in the plan.
-Do it on a branch, behind the full CI matrix, after M1 and M2 have established clean seams.
-- Depends on: M1, M2.
+So the pragmatic subset was done instead, keeping `repl*` for the setup it does correctly while removing the two warts that don't earn their keep:

+- The per-class `eval`-codegen delegating env became a single `DelegatingReplEnv` type.
+The optional `cljs.repl` protocols are delegated to the wrapped env when it implements them and otherwise fall back to `cljs.repl`'s own default, so one type mirrors each env per instance without generating a class per env class.
+- The `:print` side-channel is gone.
+The `#62` fix already meant the compiler env is created up front and captured unconditionally; the post-setup namespace is always `cljs.user`, so the session ns is set explicitly after setup rather than smuggled out through `:print`.

+### B1-full - Own setup outright (deferred)

+Still open, if the appetite and broader env coverage (browser, graal) arrive: fully replicate setup and collapse to a single evaluation path, deleting the delegating env entirely.

+- Why: a single eval path is conceptually cleaner and removes the last need for the delegating env.
+- Risk: high, and it replicates fragile `repl*` internals; the pragmatic scope already captured most of the maintainability win at low risk.

 ## Phase 5 - Upstream work